A Search for Extragalactic Fast Blue Optical Transients in ZTF and the Rate of AT2018cow-like Transients: Summary

 \section{Summary}

-We present the first systematically selected sample of day-timescale, short-duration ($t_{1/2}<12\,$d) extragalactic optical transients with spectroscopic classifications.
-The objects in our sample are very similar to unclassified events in the literature in terms of their photometric evolution (Section~\ref{sec:photometric-evolution}), host-galaxy properties (Section~\ref{sec:host-analysis}), and continuum-dominated spectra at peak light (Section~\ref{sec:spectroscopic-evolution}).
-By several weeks after peak light, the objects typically redden in color, with declining blackbody temperatures and expanding radii, and develop spectra classifiable as traditional classes of CC SNe.
+We present a systematically selected sample of FBOTs with spectroscopic classifications.
+The objects in our sample are similar to unclassified events in the literature in terms of their photometric evolution, host-galaxy properties, and continuum-dominated spectra at peak light.
+By several weeks after peak light, the objects typically redden in color, and develop spectra classifiable as traditional classes of CC SNe.

-Our work shows that the dominant physical mechanism among short-duration luminous transients (Figure~\ref{fig:real-cartoon}) is shock-interaction with extended material.
-Subluminous ($M>-18.5\,$mag) transients dominate the high rates previously quoted in the literature, likely powered by shock-cooling emission, and the most common type is Type~IIb SNe.
-Events similar to AT\,2018cow---with fast rise times, fast fade times, and luminous X-ray and radio emission---are very rare, under 0.1\% of the CC SN rate.

-Our Figure~\ref{fig:finalfig} suggests how to move forward.
-A major limitation of our work is the arbitrary selection criterion of $t_{1/2}<12\,$d.
-Future work should focus on the first few days of SN light curves: whether there is shock-cooling emission or a fast rise due to radiative CSM breakout, agnostic to the strength of a second light-curve peak.
-Our searches routinely discover SNe via the shock-cooling emission that occurs within the first few days across a wide range of SN progenitors.
-Ultimately, this early emission is hot and blue and best-observed in the UV.
-These kinds of objects will therefore be prime targets for wide-field UV time-domain surveys.
+Our work supports suggestions in the literature that the dominant physical mechanisms at work in FBOTs are shock-interaction with extended material, such as in the first peak of Type~IIb SNe, and interaction, such as in Type~Ibn SNe. \edit2{Furthermore, we find that AT2018cow-like transients are a rare ($<0.1\%$ of CC SNe) subset of objects referred to broadly as FBOTs in the literature.}

+\edit1{Identifying exotic FBOTs still requires substantial human intervention (Table~\ref{tab:search}).
+Events in a similar region of luminosity-timescale space to established SN classes (e.g., the ultra-stripped SN\,2019dge) must currently be identified through brute-force spectroscopic classification.
+Some exotic classes (e.g., AT2018cow-like objects or the Ic-BL SN\,2018gep) stand out due to their high luminosity.
+However, current galaxy redshifts catalogs are highly incomplete, meaning that brute-force spectroscopic observations are still required to measure the redshift and distinguish exotic luminous objects at higher redshifts from more ordinary objects (e.g., IIb SNe) at lower redshifts.
+The completeness of galaxy redshifts in the local universe will increase in the next few years due to massively multiplexed surveys such as DESI, but more targeted approaches will likely be required for the intermediate-redshift ($z~0.1$--0.3) galaxies in which most AT2018cow-like transients are currently being found.}

+\edit1{In addition to the need for more complete galaxy redshift catalogs, we note that} AT2018cow-like objects are primarily ultraviolet, not optical, transients.
+The Koala and the Camel have some of the bluest peak-light colors ($g-r=-0.6\,$mag and $g-r=-0.4$, respectively) of the transients in Table~\ref{tab:sources_all}.
+Such objects might therefore be more effectively discovered using wide-field ultraviolet time-domain surveys, such as ULTRASAT \citep{Sagiv2014} and the Ultraviolet Explorer \citep{UVEX}.